benjamin-heasly/MagicInputParser/README.md

  - find the parsed value in the parser's Results field
  - assign the value to a variable in the workspace

 So, we have to type the name of each variable five times!
-Or, we have to let the parser's Results field invade the rest of our code.
+Or, we have to type each name three times and let the parser's Results field invade the rest of our code.
 That's not a nice choice.

 # Features
 This MagicInputParser will extends the stock inputParser to make it more fun to use and easier to integrate with new and existing projects.